 - Starting in the middle of one side of the mat, slip the binding over the the raw, edge stitched seam.
 Work from what will be the front of your blanket.

-- Be very careful that the middle fold of the binding is sitting right up against the sandwiched layers edge and your binding is even on front to back.
+- Be very careful that the middle fold of the binding is sitting right up against the raw edges of the sandwiched layers and that the binding is even front to back.